lingtalfi/Light_PlanetInstaller/doc/pages/conception-notes.md

           - keep-build: if set, the [build dir](#importing-to-the-build-dir) will not be automatically removed after a successful operation.
           - d: if set, enables the debug mode, in which all log levels messages are displayed
           - n: if set, doesn't update the **lpi file** when the **planetDefinition** parameter is defined
+        - f: if set, forces the reimporting and reinstalling of the planet, even if it's already in your app and already installed

 - **logic_install**: [logic installs](https://github.com/lingtalfi/TheBar/blob/master/discussions/import-install.md#summary) the given planet.
 This command is used internally by the **install** command.
     This command assumes that the planet you want to **logic install** is already imported with assets/map.